Amirrdoustdar/Amirrdoustdar/README.md

 # About Me:
 - 👋 Hi, I’m Amir Doustdar, back-end developer
 - 🖥 I relearning and  SomeHow working on Python and Django
-- 📫 Ask me about Python and JavaScript and I will answer if I know...
+- 📫 Ask me about Python and and I will answer if I know...

 ## 🌐 Socials: